 Make goals you can actually reach

 Short and quick goals are powerful for a weight loss plan.
 Set reasonable goals and don’t make them all about the scale.
-Set your goals in activity levels, exercise marks and food goals.
+Set your goals in activity levels, exercise marks, and food goals.
 These are goals that are in your control.
 Your weight is going to fluctuate wildly at times and not necessarily be reflective of the work you have done.
-A goal journal or goal planner is a good way to track your goals.
+A goal journal or goal planner is an excellent way to track your goals.

 Spend some time with what is motivating you